Permit parking zones, hours of control and permit waiting lists

 Is there a permit waiting list?

 If the demand for permits exceeds availability a waiting list will be implemented.
-There is a permit waiting list for zone A.

 A permit may not be issued if the address is part of a large development with off street parking.